bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/electronics/wolfgang_core.rst

 To achieve this the trace marked in red has to be cut (for example with an x-acto knife, make sure there is really no connection) and a wire marked in green needs to be soldered.

+Additionally, R40 needs to be replaced by a lower valued resistor, otherwise the switch_power net will be pulled to ~1.68V while the next component requires a minimum of 2V to recognize this as a high input.
+A 1K resistor is recommended.

 .. image:: img/core_bodge.png
   :width: 800